 Peugeot 108 hatchback - MPG, running costs & CO2

-All Peugeot 108 models cost £145 in road tax, while fuel, insurance and maintenance costs should be low, too
+All Peugeot 108 models cost the standard rate of road tax, while fuel, insurance and maintenance costs should be low, too

 The Peugeot 108 is only available with one petrol engine, with no diesel, hybrid or electric versions on offer.
-The 108 costs about the same as its rivals, such as the Kia Picanto, Citroen C1 and Hyundai i10, although the discontinuation of the previous entry-level Active trim means prices aren’t as low as they were.
+The 108 costs about the same as its rivals, such as the Kia Picanto, Citroen C1 and Hyundai i10, although the discontinuation of the previous entry-level trim means prices aren’t as low as they were.
 Top-spec cars now approach £15,000, so a budget-focused model like the Dacia Sandero is better value if you’re not bothered about the badge on the nose.

 Resale values after three years depend on the trim level you go for.
 The top-of-the-range models are expected to do less well than the others, but most 108s will return around 47% of their purchase price.
 Unless there are specific offers, the higher models will be quite a bit more expensive on a monthly finance agreement than the cheaper versions because of bigger price tags and steeper depreciation.